dcthedeveloper/NuVision-News2.0/docs/USER_DOCUMENTATION.md

 - [ ] Check out Bias Radar to see source diversity
 - [ ] Try Deep Dive mode on a complex story
 - [ ] Listen to an Audio Briefing
-- [ ] Experiment with different Context Lens modes
+- [ ] Check Context Lens (info icon) to see why stories were recommended
 - [ ] Use conversational search to ask a question

 **Congratulations!** You're now ready to get the most out of NuVision News!